 Use this 10-minute active recovery yoga routine to recover from intense workouts (or to stretch out after sitting at a desk all day).
-Flow through these 8 yoga stretches to speed up muscle recovery and relieve tight muscles.
+Flow through these 8 yoga stretches to speed up recovery and relieve tight muscles.

 Active recovery is any kind of low-impact movement that increases blood flow through your muscles.
 The goal is to push lactic acid (which causes muscle soreness) through your muscles after intense exercise.
 I recommend an active rest day (or an active recovery workout) at least 1-2 times a week.
 If you’re new to fitness, pregnant or postpartum, you may want to incorporate at least 2-3 active recovery workouts a week.